The Rationale for Stacking Red Light and NAD+ IVs

 The "Buffer" Strategy

-We generally recommend a 24-hour buffer between a high-dose NAD+ IV and an intensive red light session.
-This allows the body to stabilize after the metabolic "push" of the infusion before introducing the signaling "pull" of photobiomodulation.
+A common practice is to maintain a 24-hour buffer between a high-dose NAD+ IV and an intensive RLT session.
+This allows the body to stabilize after the metabolic shift of the infusion before introducing the signaling "pull" of light therapy.

 |---|---|---|---|